Baton Rouge Water Quality at a Glance

 Conserve Water

-Participate in water conservation efforts to protect the Southern Hills Aquifer from overuse and salt water intrusion.
-Call (225) 389-3090 or visit brwater.com for information about conservation programs, efficient fixtures, and landscaping techniques appropriate for Louisiana’s climate.
+Participate in conservation efforts to protect the Southern Hills Aquifer from overuse and salt water intrusion.
+Call (225) 389-3090 or visit brwater.com for information about conservation programmes.
+During summer peak demand (up to 75 MGD), voluntary conservation helps manage system pressure and protects the long-term aquifer health that makes Baton Rouge’s water so good.

 Water Filter